 The Contract for Communication includes five agreements for each communication partner.
 The first set of agreements is for the non-autistic communication partner and the second set of agreements is for the autistic communication partner.
 Each of these two groups of communicators has its own general characteristics, assumptions, and quirks, which is why it is necessary to have a unique set of agreements for each group.

 By following Catherine Faherty’s straightforward guidelines, and using the provided agreements, both children and adults can keep miscommunication and misunderstandings to a minimum.
 In addition to being useful for adult-child relationships, this book is also great for just adults: friends, spouses, coworkers, and more!

 More Information by Catherine Faherty about the concepts contained in this book:

-Catherine Faherty asks us to think of the ourselves as “communication partners.”
+Catherine Faherty asks us to think of ourselves as “communication partners.”
 She promotes a subtle but essential fact that the autistic style of communicating is different from – not inferior nor superior to – the widespread, more familiar communication style that most non-autistic teachers, therapists, parents, co-workers, peers, and neighbors expect.
-Catherine proposes that we make “new agreements” about how to communicate; and consequently how to interact in a more respectful and authentic manner for all involved.
+Catherine proposes that we make “new agreements” about how to communicate; and consequently, how to interact in a more respectful and authentic manner for all involved.
 She suggests using a simple “contract for communication” ….
 Learn more…